ibm-cloud-docs/solution-tutorials/hpc-eda.md

 # Implementing Electronic Design Automation for High Performance Computing
 {: #hpc-eda}

-This tutorial demonstrates how to extending an existing on-premise IBM Spectrum LSF cluster to the IBM cloud using our latest Gen 2 Virtual Server Instances and Virtual Private Cloud (VPC).
+An EDA workload currently running in an on-premise datacenter can be a good candidate to evolve to a hybrid cloud environment.
+There are many reasons to consider shifting some or all of an existing on-premise EDA workload to the IBM Cloud.
+Many reasons may be specific to a particular enterprise, but this tutorial focuses on cost, speed and flexibility.
+The IBM Cloud offers significantly more compute power that you can provision and return quickly to address increasing or decreasing demand and still allow you to manage costs.
+This tutorial demonstrates you can achieve these benefits extending an existing on-premise IBM Spectrum LSF cluster to the IBM cloud using our latest Gen 2 Virtual Server Instances and Virtual Private Cloud (VPC).
 {:shortdesc}
+A Spectrum LSF cluster can span the on-premise and cloud domains in two ways:
+* A stretch cluster operates as a single cluster with a single (on-prem) master that spans 2 domains by communicating over a secure network.
+* A multi cluster consists of two or more independent, but closely cooperating clusters, each with its own master, operating on its own domain and linked by a secure network.

+For the purposes of this tutorial we have chosen to employ a Spectrum LSF Multi-Cluster.
+We build and configure the following hardware and software systems:
+* An on-premise Spectrum LSF Cluster
+* A cloud based Spectrum LSF Cluster
+* A VPN connecting the on-premise network to the VPC
+* Storage

 ## Objectives
 {: #objectives}